img02/SteamBoosterPackHelper/README.md

 Put the appids you want to make booster packs for in the options via Extensions -> SteamBoosterPackHelper -> Options.

-You can get appids using an [SteamDB](https://steamdb.info/) or from the store page URL, e.g. https://store.steampowered.com/app/APPIDHERE/
+You can get appids using [SteamDB](https://steamdb.info/) or from the store page URL, e.g. https://store.steampowered.com/app/APPIDHERE/

 # Chrome